fabien-vavrand/excel-charting-toolbox/README.md

 ##Treemap
 Create a treemap based on selected data, and interactively customize it!
 - Choose which columns generate levels, sizes and colors.
-- Customize chart visual by changing colors, line sizes, and more...
+- Change rendering algorithm (Squarify or Circular), colors, line sizes, and more...

 ![](docs/Images/Charts.png)
 ![](docs/Images/Inputs.png)